CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 # Lab 01: Automate Document Processing using Azure AI Document Intelligence

-### Estimated Duration: 160 Minutes
+### Estimated Duration: 120 Minutes

 ## Overview
-Processing of forms and documents is part of several scenarios, both in business and in everyday life.
-Manual data extraction from documents, either in electronic or printed format, is time-consuming, costly, and error-prone.
-Document processing using Azure involves leveraging Azure services and tools to analyze, extract information from, and manage various types of documents, such as text files, images, PDFs, and more.
-This process typically includes tasks like text extraction, data extraction, sentiment analysis, language detection, optical character recognition (OCR), and document classification.
-In this lab, you will learn how to train documents via the Document Intelligence resource.
-We will be processing the documents via **Azure Function Apps** and <code style="color : red">**Azure AI Document Intelligence**</code>.
+In this lab, you will explore how Azure can streamline document processing by automating data extraction and analysis.
+Instead of relying on manual entry, which is time-consuming and error-prone, you will use Azure AI Document Intelligence to train models that understand and extract information from documents such as PDFs, images, and forms.
+You will also integrate Azure Function Apps to process the documents programmatically, enabling scalable and automated document workflows.

 ## Architecture Diagram